Josh-Kangar/todo-list-jk/README.md

 # todo-list-jk
 a todo list app for jotting down tasks.
-When finished will be capable to add, delete, and modify items on a todo list.
+Capable of adding, deleting, and modifying items on a todo list.